Skip Navigation

 How HIV Affects Life Insurance Premiums

-Although several life insurers are willing to consider applicants who are HIV positive, most will not offer traditional life insurance policies like Term or Universal life during the Covid-19 pandemic.
+Although several life insurers are willing to consider applicants who are HIV positive, most will not offer traditional life insurance policies like Term or Universal life during the COVID-19 pandemic.

-Moreover, your life insurance rates will be predicated on underwriting guidelines which are used to determine which rate class an applicant qualifies for.
+Moreover, your life insurance rates will be predicated on underwriting guidelines, which are used to determine which rate class an applicant qualifies for.

-Most insurance companies offer several rate classes with the preferred plus having the lowest rates and standard smoker being one of the highest.
+Most insurance companies offer several rate classes, with the preferred plus having the lowest rates and standard smoker being one of the highest.

 The most common rate classes that life insurers will offer are: